thabodiremofokeng/Python_Projects-/README.md

 # Check if port 5000 is in use
 netstat -an | grep :5000

-# Start with different port
+# Start with a different port
 FLASK_PORT=5001 python start_app.py
 ```